 The trail eventually turned into a dirt road and soon we were outside the first building which was an old church.
 A farmer who was there loading a truck waved and smiled.
 We must have been quite a sight with our raincoats, hoods and covers coming down from a mountain under rain for the past three hours.

 Tsepelovo is built at a thousand meters altitude and is the biggest village of Zagori with around three hundred people.
 Even though it is considered crowded for Zagorisian standards, we didn’t see a soul while walking the paved roads on our way to its central square and the classic plane tree.
 Truth to be told nobody would be out with this rain unless they had to.
 Like Nikos who was there waiting and smiling.
+We were pretty happy to see him too, after all this rain and mud.
 He drove us to Kamares Hotel which was less than two minutes away.

 We slept like logs that night.